irztu59178703LindseyWinters/yui/README.md

-Added new feature for better user experience - v5.3.2 Updated dependencies to latest versions - 219 Optimized algorithm for better efficiency - v2.4.3
+Added new feature for better user experience - v5.3.2 Updated dependencies to latest versions - 219 Optimized algorithm for better efficiency - v2.4.3 Updated README with new instructions - update 7